 The upper teeth sit in the base of the human skull and directly in front of the entrance of the spinal cord into the brain cavity and directly underneath the Pituitary Gland.
 The longterm consequences of TMJ-oral facial disease is dental breakdown, airway failure including sleep apnea and full-body postural failure including muscular and skeletal dysfunction and breakdown especially in the head, neck shoulders, back and hips, increased stress, hormonal dysfunction and metabolic issues.
 Increasingly TMJ patients with facial pain are found to be victims or poor pediatric facial development and or incomplete /difficult orthodontics involving tooth extractions, retraction and or aggressive Palatal Expansion.
 Many TMJ pain cases can be relieved with DNA Appliance Therapy.
 The DNA device can reverse some of the negative effects of retractive orthodontics.
-These Therapies are done in our office by our DNA dentist.
+These Therapies are done in our office by our TMJ dentist.

 In some more severe cases of TMJ there may be joint breakdown.
 In these cases a joint vibration analysis and CBCT Cone Beam Scan of the joints is indicated. joint vibration analysis is a technique created by Dr. Piper for purposes of determining the condition of the joint and the capsular disc.
 Very few cases will need surgery, but sometimes surgery may be necessary if the TM joints are damaged and do not function properly.
 Untreated TMS can lead to TM joint breakdown and the need for surgery of the joint and capsular disc by an oral maxillofacial surgeon.